Near-unanimity-closed minions of Boolean functions: Minorant minions and local closures

 \subsection{Closures of functions and extensions of the minorant\hyp{}minor order}

-The goal of this subsection is to describe the intersections of classes of the form $\clKlik{k}{\Theta}$ with other types of $(\clIc,\clMcUk{k})$\hyp{}clonoids, such as $\clM$ and $\clRefl$.
+The goal of this subsection is to describe the intersections of classes of the form $\clKlik{k}{\Theta}$ with other types of $(\clIc,\clMcUk{k})$\hyp{}clonoids, such as $\clXI$, $\clIX$, $\clM$, $\clMneg$, and $\clRefl$ (for the notation, see Definitions~\ref{def:all}, \ref{def:neg}, \ref{def:monotone}).
 To this end, we are going to define a few extensions of the minorant\hyp{}minor order.